maheshyaddanapudi/API-Call-Scheduler/README.md

 To avoid the pain points of

       • Perform API calls at partical schedules of the day manually

-      • Perform API calls at partical schedules of the day manually

       • Housing external database engine for API Calls Quartz Scheduler persistence unit.